 Even if you read through some of these during Project 0, we recommend (re)reading through the following sections of the Pintos documentation:

-First, log into your VM and check if your
+First, log into your Workspace and check if your

 group folder is initialized correctly